diojojolc-cell/Edulecture/README.md

-# Edulecture: Fine-Grained Evidence Alignment for Educational Video Retrieval
+# Constructing a Educational Lecture Video Dataset with Fine-Grained Annotations for Video Retrieval Tasks

 This repository contains the official implementation and the data of the **Edulecture** project.
 The focus of this research is on fine-grained evidence alignment for retrieving specific content from long-form educational and STEM videos.